-This year we continued to roll-out an e-learning course on modern slavery to those employees who have direct contact with our suppliers, business partners or who work in high risk areas of our business.
-Over 800 employees, including those from commercial teams, procurement, human resources and the international team have completed the training.
+This year we launched a new digital learning platform for all WHSmith colleagues based in the UK which includes mandatory completion of our e-learning course on modern slavery by those employees who have direct contact with our suppliers, business partners or who work in high risk areas of our business.
+Colleagues from commercial teams, procurement, human resources and the international team have completed the training.
 The course is designed to ensure that anyone in our business who is likely to interact with suppliers or other business partners understands:

-- What we mean by the different types of modern slavery; - How to identify possible risk factors and indicators of modern slavery - What our Ethical Trade Code of Conduct and Human Rights Policy requires of suppliers; - What to do in the case of finding any evidence of bonded, forced or child labour, or human trafficking.
+- What we mean by the different types of modern slavery; - How to identify possible risk factors and indicators of modern slavery - What our Responsible Sourcing Standards and Human Rights Policy requires of suppliers; - What to do in the case of finding any evidence of bonded, forced or child labour, or human trafficking.